List of Donkey Kong characters: Tiny Kong

-In Donkey Kong 64, her clothing is a beanie hat, blue overalls, a white T-Shirt, and white shoes.
+In Donkey Kong 64, her clothing is a beanie hat, blue overalls, a white T-shirt and white shoes.
 She is freed by Diddy Kong in the 'Angry Aztec' level in the building near Candy's Music Shop.
 Her weapon is the Feather Crossbow and her instrument is the 'Saxophone Slam'.
-The Potion enables her to perform 'Mini-Monkey', 'Pony-Tail Twirl', and 'Monkey-Port'.
+The Potion enables her to perform 'Mini-Monkey', 'Pony-Tail Twirl' and 'Monkey-Port'.
 She can shrink when she jumps into her special barrel, allowing her access to areas other Kongs cannot go.
 She can do a helicopter-spin, equivalent to Dixie's, to slow down her descent.
+Out of all the Golden Bananas collected, Tiny gets 6 in the main DK Isles.

-Tiny was one of the confirmed characters in Donkey Kong Racing for the Nintendo GameCube with Donkey Kong, Diddy, Kiddy, and Taj the Genie, but the game was canceled as Microsoft purchased Rare in September 2002.
+Tiny was one of the confirmed characters in Donkey Kong Racing for the GameCube with Donkey Kong, Diddy, Kiddy, and Taj the Genie, but the game was canceled as Microsoft purchased Rare in September 2002.

 She makes a cameo appearance in the Game Boy Advance ports of the Super NES games Donkey Kong Country 2: Diddy's Kong Quest and Donkey Kong Country 3: Dixie Kong's Double Trouble!.
 In Donkey Kong Country 2, Diddy, Dixie, or both must rescue her from the Zingers in a mini-game called Kongnapped, in which the objective is to rescue six of her in order to win.
 In Donkey Kong Country 3, she appears in one of Funky's Motorboat challenges.
 These two games are the only games where she is not a playable character.

 In her spin-off debut, Diddy Kong Racing DS, she seems to have grown more mature, being both taller and more physically developed than her sister, Dixie.
-Her clothing now consists of a beanie hat, sweat pants, a midriff-revealing spaghetti-strap top, sandals and fur wristbands, as well as earrings that she did not wear in the previous games.
+Her clothing now consists of a beanie hat, sweat pants, a midriff-revealing spaghetti-strap top, sandals and wristbands, as well as earrings that she did not wear in the previous games.
 She is one of the first eight playable characters.
 Her acceleration and handling are slightly below average, and she has a medium top speed.

 Donkey Kong Barrel Blast is the first game on the Wii that she appears in.
 She is unlocked by completing Sapphire Mode on a Rookie Setting as one of the Kongs.
 She was voiced by Kahoru Sasajima.

 Tiny Kong is also available as a playable character in Mario Super Sluggers, her debut in the Mario franchise.

 She later makes a cameo appearance in Super Smash Bros.
 Ultimate as a Spirit using her artwork from Donkey Kong 64.